Guidance

 Application registration cards

-When examiners are clear to issue a passport to the holder of an application registration card (ARC) submitted with the application, they should return the card to CEBU, PO Box 222, Liverpool, L69 2TY, with a short note confirming a British passport has now been issued.
+When examiners are clear to issue a passport to the holder of an application registration card (ARC) submitted with the application, they must return the card to CEBU, PO Box 222, Liverpool, L69 2TY, with a short note confirming a British passport has now been issued.

 Immigration status document

 At present, the Home Office does not issue UK Residence Permits in Home Office Travel Documents.
-Instead they will issue an immigration status document.
+Instead, they will issue an immigration status document.
 There are 3 different immigration status documents, all covering different needs.
 These are:

 In each case the document will be endorsed with a vignette showing a scanned image of the individuals photograph, plus their residence status (including any conditions attached to their residence).
 It is acceptable as evidence of a parent’s immigration status at the time the document was issued.